halbs13/Dynamics-NAV-Labour-Hire/au-labour-generate-invoices.md

 choice.Invoice
 Consolidation: Different levels of consolidation can be selected for customers.
-Examples of consolidation are one invoice for each sell to customer or one invoice for just the bill to customer, which represents a parent or umbrella type company.
+Examples of consolidation are one invoice for each sell to customer or one invoice for just the bill to, customer, which represents a parent or umbrella type company.